-5.1.3 The organisation shall maintain records that demonstrate conformity with this Standard for a minimum of 3 years, or for the full duration of the certified product's shelf life if longer than 3 years.
+5.1.3 The organisation shall maintain records that demonstrate conformity with this Standard for a minimum of 3 years, or for the full duration of the certified products' shelf life if longer than 3 years.

-Records that demonstrate conformity with this Standard typically include purchase and sale records of certified products, internal traceability and production records for certified products, and internal procedures or training records.
+Records that demonstrate conformity with this Standard typically include purchase and sales records of certified products, internal traceability and production records for certified products, and internal procedures or training records.
 These records may be in hard copy or digital format.

-Records of sales and/or servings to the final consumer do not have to be maintained.
+Records of sales and/or servings to the final consumer do not need to be maintained.

-5.1.4 The organisation shall appoint an individual ("CoC contact person" or "group manager") who will be responsible for all contact with the CAB and for responding to any requests for documentation or information related to conformity with this Standard.
+5.1.4 The organisation shall appoint an individual ("CoC contact person") who will be responsible for all contact with the CAB and for responding to any requests for documentation or information related to conformity with this Standard.

+The CoC contact person is responsible for communicating with the CAB and ensuring that the organisation responds to any requests for information or documentation.
 If the contact person changes, the CAB needs to be notified as per 5.2.1.